davidchesnut/sp-general-docs/docs/overview-of-design-manager-in-sharepoint-2013.md

 After the conversion, your HTML file and the SharePoint master page are associated, so that when you edit and save the HTML file in your mapped drive, the master page is updated automatically.
-In Design Manager, the HTML master page has a property named  **Associated File** that determines whether changes to the HTML file are synced to the .master file.
+In Design Manager, the HTML master page has a property named **Associated File**that determines whether changes to the HTML file are synced to the .master file.

-> [!Note]
+> [!NOTE]
 > Design Manager also provides an option to begin your design by using a minimal master page.
 In this scenario, you don't have to begin with an HTML design; instead, you can create an HTML master page that contains the minimum page elements necessary to render the master page correctly in SharePoint, and then build out your design by editing the HTML master page.